Counting graphic sequences via integrated random walks: Computational results

 The final optimisation we implement is to consider the function $f$ defined by

 This satisfies a similar recursion to the function $F$, but the numbers are generally smaller and this helps with the memory usage.

 We wrote a program in Go which uses this recursion to calculate the number of graphic sequences and ran this on a node with 512 GiB of RAM until the program ran out of memory.
 This produced the first 1392 numbers (starting from $n = 0$).
-Of course, we are only interested in calculating $F(N, 0 ,0)$ and we do not need to calculate all values of $F(N, \cdot, \cdot)$.
-Even calculating $F(N + 1, 0, 0)$ only needs three values of $F(N, \cdot, \cdot)$ (and one is trivially 0).
-We therefore ran the program a second time now we had established at what point the program ran out of memory and stopped the recursion just before this point.
-We then attempted to calculate $F(N + 1, 0, 0), F(N+2, 0, 0), \dots$ by only calculating the values $F$ on demand (and keeping the calculated values in a map).
-We note that if $F(N, \cdot, \cdot)$ is known entirely, calculating $F(M, 0, 0)$ this way is clearly more efficient when $M$ is not much bigger than $N$, but it is less efficient when $M$ is much larger than $N$, and in particular, doing this from the start is less efficient than calculating the full layers.
-This second step added another 260 values, so that we now know $G(n)$ for all $n\le 1651$.
+Of course, we are only interested in calculating $F(N, 0 ,0)$ and we do not need to calculate the value of $F(N -1, y, a)$ for every choice of $y$ and $a$.
+Indeed, calculating $F(N, 0, 0)$ only needs three values of $F(N, y, a)$ (and one is trivially 0).
+We therefore ran the program a second time and stopped the recursion just before the program ran out of memory.
+We then attempted to calculate $F(N + 1, 0, 0), F(N+2, 0, 0), \dots$ by only calculating values of $F$ when they were required (and keeping the calculated values in a map).
+This second step added another 260 values, so that we now know $G(n)$ for all $n \leq 1651$.
 The code (along with the computed values) is attached to the arXiv submission, and the new values have been added to the OEIS entry \href{https://oeis.org/A004251}{A004251}.
 The sequence \href{https://oeis.org/A095268}{A095268} counts the number $G'(n)$ of zero-free graphic sequences, which is given by $G(n) - G(n - 1)$, and we have also updated this sequence.